-The problem with this study is that the criteria they used to determine how common CHS may be infrequent marijuana users was simply “nausea relieved by hot showers.”
-While it’s true that hot showers often relieve nausea due to CHS, they can also help with other causes for nausea.
+The problem with this study is that the criterion they used to determine how common CHS may be in marijuana users was simply “nausea relieved by hot showers”.
+While it’s true that hot showers often relieve nausea due to CHS, they can also help with other causes of nausea.

 There are three main theories for what might cause CHS:

-The first theory is that frequent exposure to cannabinoids like THC (tetrahydrocannabinol) causes a shift in the balance of ECS activity in the hypothalamus.
-The hypothalamus is the region of the brain responsible for regulating stress and temperature regulation.
+The first theory is that frequent exposure to cannabinoids like THC (tetrahydrocannabinol) causes a shift in the endocannabinoid system’s (ECS) activity in the hypothalamus.
+The hypothalamus is the region of the brain responsible for regulating stress and temperature.